-Pre-requisites: CHE 220 and PHY 220 with a minimum grade of B Pre/Co-requisite: MAT 310

-This course is designed to help students study particular topics of interest in the Physical sciences while developing advanced research skills fundamental in planning and an independent carrying out scientific research project.
-Students laboratory, will conduct research or library research using methodology, sophisticated equipment and techniques to obtain and analyze data.
+Pre-requisites: CHE 220 and PHY 220 with a minimum grade of B Pre/Co-requisite: MAT 310 planning fundamental in and out an independent carrying scientific research project.
+Students laboratory, conduct research or library research using sophisticated methodology, equipment and techniques to obtain and analyze data.
 The research findings will be presented using oral and written papers.